fetchai/uAgents/docs/protocol.md

 The **target** field exposes the address of the recipient of the message.

-The **protocol** contains the unique digest string for the protocol.
+The **protocol** contains the unique schema digest string for the message.

 The **payload** field exposes the payload of the protocol.
 Its JSON representation should be a base64 encoded string.